By Upkeep Media | January 10th, 2024

 Nonrefundable Deposits Under Arizona Security Deposit Laws

 Arizona landlords are allowed to charge their tenant a non-refundable security deposit.
-But if you choose to do this, you must explain the purpose of the deposit to the tenant.
-You must do this before the tenant moves in, ideally by having a term in the lease or rental agreement.
+But if a landlord chooses to do this, they must explain the purpose of the security deposit to the tenant.
+A landlord must do this before the tenant moves in, ideally by having a term in the lease or rental agreement.

 a security deposit with the word approved stamped in red on it

-If you fail to do so, you must return all undesignated fees and deposits to the tenant after they move out.
-Examples of nonrefundable deposits include pet deposits, cleaning fees, and lease buyout fees.
+If the landlord fails to do so, they must return all undesignated fees and deposits to Arizona tenants after they move out.
+Examples of nonrefundable fees include pet deposits, cleaning fees, and lease or rental agreement buyout fees.

 Required Storage of Security Deposits

 Some states impose specific rules on how landlords must store their tenants’ security deposits.
 This is not the case for Arizona landlords.
 The state law doesn’t require landlords to follow any specific rules when storing their renter’s security deposit.
-You don’t even have to keep it in a financial institution.
+A landlord doesn’t even have to keep it in a financial institution.

-Matter of fact, you may be able to use part of it during the term of the lease for specific situations spelled out in the lease agreement.
-In such a case, however, you must have the funds available to the tenant after they move out.
+Matter of fact, a landlord may be able to use part of it during the term of the lease for specific situations spelled out in the signed lease agreement.
+In such a case, however, the landlord must have the funds available to the tenant after they move out.

 Providing a Tenant with a Receipt of the Security Deposit